Dasaii/dasaii.github.io/about/index.md

 Lasuni taught me a lot, but it also taught me how much I didn't know.
 I had the creative bug, and wanted to learn as much as I could from actual professionals - that's when I found Mind Candy.

 #### Mind Candy
-![Mind Candy  - 2013](/images/mindcandy.jpg "Mind Candy - 2013")

 While on holiday in the US, I created a hand-crafted application to Mind Candy and emailed it to recruitment and the CEO.
 Thankfully it was well received with the CEO tweeting about my efforts -  landing me an interview at Mind Candy but also at 2 other start-ups.
 I was given me the opportunity to work on a variety of projects from the core game and safety tools to the mobile-first future of Moshi.

+![Mind Candy  - 2013](/images/mindcandy.jpg "Mind Candy - 2013")

+At Mind Candy I learned tons: how startups run; product management; research (I ran play-testing every week); how to run an effective team; presenting to stakeholders; and the importance of team culture to building great things.
 In my last year I led UX and later product management for a new mobile, creative, community - PopJam, where I met Marcus and Dan.

 #### Play
 Working on mobile games, we realised how powerful game mechanics can be in driving behaviours.
 Play formed on the belief that we could use our games experience to build compelling products to help people and businesses achieve their goals.
 The dream team was back together with Marcus (CEO), Dan (CTO) and myself (CPO) heading up our respective skillsets.